May 11, 2021

 Conclusion

-In conclusion, this is quite a necessary process to be undertaken to improve the product’s durability.
-To fully harness this strength capacity, you must seal it against any potential intruders.
-Mold, water, and sunlight can be big problems for any outdoor plywood furniture.
+In conclusion, this is a necessary process to improve the product’s durability.
+To fully harness this strength capacity, you must seal it against potential intruders.
+Mold, water, and sunlight can be big problems for outdoor plywood furniture.

 Therefore, you must apply several coats of varnish to the product to help it defend itself.
 The procedure will not take you very long, possibly a maximum of two days.
-This process is referred to as weatherizing a piece of wood, and it is quite an investment because it will allow you greater longevity.
+This process is called weatherizing a piece of wood, and it is quite an investment because it will allow you greater longevity.

 See our post on: Marine Plywood Alternatives.